-Text and video presentation by curator and archaeologist LOREDANA SOLCAN of the The History Museum of Moldavia in Iași.
+Text and video presentation by curator and archaeologist LOREDANA SOLCAN of the Moldavia's History Museum in Iași.

-The second season of THE HISTORY OF ROMANIA IN ONE OBJECT, our online program that evokes decisive epochs in Romania's past starting from objects with powerful symbolic and representative value, is developed in partnership with two of the most important history museums in the country, The History Museum of Moldavia in Iași and The National Museum of Transylvanian History in Cluj-Napoca.
+The second season of THE HISTORY OF ROMANIA IN ONE OBJECT, our online program that evokes decisive epochs in Romania's past starting from objects with powerful symbolic and representative value, is developed in partnership with two of the most important history museums in the country, Moldavia's History Museum in Iași and The National Museum of Transylvanian History in Cluj-Napoca.